-If you've applied to study Secondary Education at Leeds Trinity University, you'll be invited to attend an Interview Day.
+If you've applied to study Secondary Education at Leeds Trinity University, and have met the entry criteria, you will be invited to attend an interview.

 Our Senior PGCE Lecturer, Ed Podesta, shares his interview advice so you arrive feeling well-prepared and confident: